Cosium/vet/README.md

                                     the change set if any.
  -w,--work-in-progress              Turn the change to work in progress
                                     (or wip)
  -s,--patch-set-subject <subject>   The subject of the patch set.
-If not
-                                    set, it will be asked if needed.
 Push the changes to Gerrit by adding a new patch set to the current change set.
 If no change set exists, the patch set will be appended to a new one.